-Political writing is the art of convincing people to support your point of view through a combination of rhetoric and logic.
+Political writing is the art of convincing people to support your point of view through rhetoric and logic.

 One type of political writing his speeches.
-They’re essential because they can influence many people and educate them on controversial topics.
+They’re essential because they can influence and educate many people on controversial topics.

 The history of political writing

 In the 17th century, many political pamphlets were written.
 Many of these pamphlets contained strong opinions and biased information, but most importantly, they helped shape policy in England during this period.